alelievr/Modern-Rendering-Introduction/TriangleIntersection.md

 Which means that we can determine the value of a single variable if we know the two others: $w = 1 - u - v$, etc.

 The fact that the barycentric coordinates are always normalized is very important when doing interpolation inside a triangle, more specifically it ensures that all the interpolated values stays within the bounds of the inputs.
-In other extrapolation is not permitted as long as the barycentric coordinates represent a point inside the triangle (we'll see that it's not always the case in the chapiter about rasterization, which can lead to funny problems).
+In other word, extrapolation is not permitted as long as the barycentric coordinates represent a point inside the triangle (we'll see that it's not always the case in the chapter about rasterization, which can lead to funny problems).

 ![](Media/Recordings/TriangleIntersection%2001.gif)